das-praktische-schreinerlein/mycms-server-commons/README.md

 # MyCMS

-MyMediaCollection is a library for developing CMS-applications.
+MyCMS is a library for developing CMS-applications.
 It's the software-stack behind the new portal-version [www.michas-ausflugstipps.de](https://www.michas-ausflugstipps.de/).

 For more information take a look at documentation: